XorgX304/unix_daemon/docs/README.rst

 ^^^^^
 unix_daemon.daemon(nochdir=False, noclose=False)
 ------------------------------------------------
-The process become a daemon and start to run background.
+Make process daemon and start to run in the background.

   Arguments
-    | If argument 1 'nochdir' is False, the process changes the calling process's current working directory to the root directory ("/");
+    | If argument 1 'nochdir' is False, the process changes the calling
+    | process's current working directory to the root directory ("/");
     | otherwise, the current working directory is left unchanged.
     | The default value of the nochdir is False.

-    | If argument 2 'noclose' is False, this function close file descriptors 0, 1 and 2 and redirect them to /dev/null.
+    | If argument 2 'noclose' is False, this function close file descriptors 0,
-    | Even if some of them have been closed, this function open these file descriptors and redirect to /dev/null if noclose is False.
+    | 1 and 2 and redirect them to /dev/null.
+Even if some of them have been
+    | closed, this function open these file descriptors and redirect to
+    | /dev/null if noclose is False.
     | The defult value of noclose is False.

   Return Value
     daemon returns the pid of new process.

   Note
-    | This function call fork internally to detach tty safely.
+    | This function calls os.fork() internally to detach tty safely.
-    | Be careful to call this function when two or more than two python threads are running.
+    | Be careful to call this function when two or more than two python threads
+    | are running.

-    | Normary, file descriptors 0, 1 and 2 are correspond to stdin, stdout and stderr.
+    | Normary, file descriptors 0, 1 and 2 are correspond to stdin, stdout and
-    | However, even if any of these file discriptors refer to something else, they will still be closed when argument 'noclose' is False.
+    | stderr.
+However, even if any of these file discriptors refer to something
+    | else, they will still be closed when argument 'noclose' is False.

-    | It is a good idea to call this function before creating any threads and before opening any files or sockets.
+    | It is a good idea to call this function before creating any threads and
+    | before opening any files or sockets.

   Example
-    Call unix_daemon.daemon(), then the process run backgrond.
+    Call unix_daemon.daemon(), then the process starts to run in the backgrond.

     ::